Exports, the whole world, cannot increase them because someone has to buy them. And it can’t be just the U.S. consumer

 As Germany and Japan join China in trying to export their way out of their economic dilemmas, the world is pinning its hopes on U.S. consumers—many of whom have not received a raise in six years.

 They could find customers in Germany or abroad.
 To find them at home, German corporations would have to pay their workers more.
 The country decided against this and, instead, hopes to sell more goods to the U.S. To do this, Germany must cheapen the euro.

-Japan’s export strategy involves their version of quantitative easing: the central bank buys government bonds to reduce already low-interest rates, which in turn pushes the Japanese currency—the yen—lower vs. the dollar.
+Japan’s export strategy involves its version of quantitative easing: the central bank buys government bonds to reduce already low-interest rates, which in turn pushes the Japanese currency—the yen—lower vs. the dollar.
 A weaker yen makes Japanese exports cheaper.

 Falling wages, rising unemployment, and a weakening currency, however, all reduce the ability of foreigners to buy U.S. goods.
-And when U.S. businesses sell less, they lay people off.
+Moreover, when U.S. businesses sell less, they lay people off.
 People without jobs can’t buy exports.

 The whole world cannot increase their exports, because someone has to buy them.
 And it can’t be just the U.S. consumer who buys them.
 China, Germany, Great Britain, etc. must import more.
 If they don’t, the world will continue down this 1930s path of falling GDP, lower wages, and higher unemployment.